rudyrooman/District-Traffic-Planning/README.md

 step 3: solve in ampl

-step 4. evaluate the result in svg format.
+step 4. open '2018plan.svg' to evaluatie result.

+Have fun!